Richard Read: Citations

 Read is a frequent public speaker whose work has been cited in several books.
 Quoted in "Pulitzer's Gold: Behind the Prize for Public Service Journalism," by Roy J. Harris. and cited in "Pulitzer's Gold: A Century of Public Service Journalism," by Roy J. Harris.
 Approach as a foreign correspondent described in "Journalism's Roving Eye: A History of American Foreign Reporting," by John Maxwell Hamilton.
 Role in transformation of foreign reporting described in "News From Abroad," by Donald R. Shanor.

 Approach as a narrative writer described in "Storycraft: The Complete Guide to Writing Narrative Nonfiction," by Jack R. Hart.
 Reporting approach described in "A Writer's Coach: An Editor's Guide to Words That Work," by Jack R. Hart.
 Style as a narrative storyteller described in "The Ethics of the Story: Using Narrative Techniques Responsibly in Journalism," by David Craig.
 Role in explanatory journalism described by Lewis M. Simons in "Breach of Faith: A Crisis of Coverage in the Age of Corporate Newspapering," edited by Gene Roberts and Thomas Kunkel.

 Work for Massachusetts crime commission described in "John William Ward: An American Idealist," by Kim Townsend.

-Article on a Covid-19 super-spreading event cited May 1, 2020, as evidence that the coronavirus spreads via air -- in the scientific journal Indoor Air, "Transmission of SARS‐CoV‐2 by inhalation of respiratory aerosol in the Skagit Valley Chorale superspreading event," and the research publication Risk Analysis, Sept.
+Article on a COVID-19 super-spreading event cited May 1, 2020, as evidence that the coronavirus spreads via air—in the scientific journal Indoor Air, "Transmission of SARS‐CoV‐2 by inhalation of respiratory aerosol in the Skagit Valley Chorale superspreading event," and the research publication Risk Analysis, Sept.
 26, 2020, "Consideration of the Aerosol Transmission for COVID‐19 and Public Health."

 Other work

 From 2007–2008, Read was president of the Board of Directors of The International School, a Portland full-immersion language elementary school, where he served as a trustee for six years.
+Read serves on the board of The Lund Report and Oregon Health Forum, a nonprofit organization with a speakers program and an independent newsroom that covers healthcare in Oregon and southwest Washington.